Arthur-Melchior/SAE_space_shooter/README.md

-to start the project use clion
+to start the project use clion.

+nothing is centered and it's greate that way.